JoeySoprano420/NeoLux-v1.0.0/README.md

-## LuxLang: A Comprehensive Design Proposal
+## NeoLux: A Comprehensive Design Proposal

 ### **1. Language Overview**

-**Name:** LuxLang (LL)
+**Name:** NeoLux (NLX)

-**Purpose:** LuxLang is designed to combine the rigor of strong static typing with the flexibility of dynamic typing, featuring an elegant syntax that enhances both readability and functionality.
+**Purpose:** NeoLux is designed to combine the rigor of strong static typing with the flexibility of dynamic typing, featuring an elegant syntax that enhances both readability and functionality.
 It supports a dual execution environment—local VM and web browser—providing versatility in various development scenarios.

 ---